imjoy-team/ImJoy/web/public/docs/development.md

 #### requirements

-* For `webworker` plugins written in Javascript, it can be a array of JavaScript urls.
+* For `web-worker` plugins written in Javascript, it can be a array of JavaScript urls.
 They will be imported using `importScripts`.
 ImJoy provides a dedicated [GitHub repository](https://github.com/oeway/static.imjoy.io) hosting commonly used and tested libraries.
 You can refer to all files contained in the `docs` folder, for this you can construct an url with `https://static.imjoy.io` + `RelativePathInDocs`.
 For instance, the file `FileSaver.js` in the fodler `static.imjoy.io/docs/js/` can be referenced as `https://static.imjoy.io/js/FileSaver.js`.
 * For `window` plugin, it can be either a list of JavaScript url or CSS url (needs to be end with `.css`).
-Same considerations as for `webworker` apply for import and static hosting.
+Same considerations as for `web-worker` apply for import and static hosting.
-* For `pyworker` plugins, it defines the pip packages which will be installed before running the plugin defined as a list of pip packages or a command string.
+* For `native-python` plugins, it defines the pip packages which will be installed before running the plugin defined as a list of pip packages or a command string.
 ImJoy supports package names and github links.
 For example, `["numpy", "scipy==1.0"]` or `"pip install numpy scipy==1.0"`.
 To use conda, you can set the string to `"conda install numpy scipy==1.0"`.
 For more information see the dedicate section **Using virtual environments**.
-* For `webpython` plugins, you can set it as a list of python modules e.g. `["numpy", "matplotlib"]`.
-Please also notice that `webpython` has a limited number of python modules supported.
+* For `web-python` plugins, you can set it as a list of python modules e.g. `["numpy", "matplotlib"]`.
+Please also notice that `web-python` has a limited number of python modules supported.

 #### dependencies
 Array witgh names of other imjoy plugins which the current pluging depend on.
 They will be installed automatically during installation.
 To define a dependency use the following format: 1) for dependencies without tag `REPOSITORY:PLUGIN_NAME` or `PLUGIN_URL`, e.g.: `oeway/ImJoy-Plugins:Image Window`; 2) or with specified tag: `REPOSITORY:PLUGIN_NAME@TAG` or `PLUGIN_URL@TAG`, e.g.: `oeway/ImJoy-Plugins:Unet Segmentation@GPU`.
 In this case, a hash tag `GPU` is used to specify the tag for the plugin named `Unet Segmentation` hosted on github repository `oeway/ImJoy-Plugin` (https://github.com/oeway/ImJoy-Plugins).
 If the plugin is not hosted on Github or the github repository is not formated as a ImJoy plugin repository (meaning there is no `manifest.imjoy.json` file defined in the root of the repository), you can use the the url directly, e.g.: `https://github.com/oeway/ImJoy-Demo-Plugins/blob/master/repository/3dDemos.imjoy.html` (tags can be added with `@TAG`).